 The New England match takes place on a Friday in late April.
 A large number of teams meet after school at Canton High School in Canton, MA.

 For the date of this year’s New England match, please see here.

 The top three schools in FCML automatically qualify.

-Additionally, in each division of the state match, the highest school among those that haven’t already qualified via their own leagues qualifies for the New England match.
+Additionally, in each division of the state match, the highest-scoring schools among those that have not already qualified via their own leagues qualify for the New England match.